 - Automated features

-With these functions embedded into RMIS, a user’s productivity will significantly better.
+With these functions embedded into RMIS, a user’s productivity will be significantly better.
 Operational efficiency serves to save an organization valuable resources, allowing their employees to focus on more pressing issues.

 If you choose to host the information, make sure: